makovalab-psu/RecoverY/README.md

 	cd ../
 	python recoverY.py

+The example read data is a random subsample of 100,000 reads from a larger simulated data set in which reads from hg38 autosomes are sampled at 6x depth, X chromosome at 3x depth, and Y chromosome at 300x depth.
+For further information regarding the parameters used in the simulated data set, please see section 3.1 of [RecoverY : K-mer based read classification for Y-chromosome specific sequencing and assembly](https://doi.org/10.1101/148114).

 The reads in this example contain their chromosome of origin as part of their FASTQ header.
 We can therefore check the number of correctly retrieved Y-reads by RecoverY: